JulienBacquart/MTW-MeSH-wiki/Home.md

 * easy datasets loading and updates
 * light but scalable workflow
 * clean and intuitive interface

-## Advantages of using RDF data

-* RDF can contain complex structures without tables/schemas
-* ability to extend MeSH data models
-* eficient handling of MeSH data updates
-* usage of custom prefixes for the translations

 ## Notable MTW features